hardikbahri/flight_info_microservice/README.md

    pip install -r requirements.txt
    ```

+3. **Set Up Kafka and MongoDB replica sets**

   ## Usage

 1. **Start Kafka**

-   To start Kafka, you need to run Zookeeper and Kafka servers:
+   To start Kafka, you need to run Zookeeper and Kafka servers in the Kafka folder:

    ```bash
    # Start Zookeeper